 As you know, or not!
 There are absolutely some ambiguities about WordPress.
 But if I try to explain it in a few sentences, it would be something like this.
 WordPress is a free and open-source content management system (CMS), but there is often a lack of clarity between WordPress.com vs WordPress.org.
 What is what, what is the differences and how do the different versions really work? ´

 - WordPress.org: Often mentioned and referred as self-hosted WordPress.
 With WordPress.org, you host your own blog or website.
-Via WordPress.org you’ll find the free WordPress software you can download and install on your own webserver.
+Via WordPress.org you’ll find the free WordPress software you can download and install on your own web server.
 You do need to add plugins and themes and usually, have to make some configurations (a lot).
 It is this version WordPress people usually are talking about.

-- WordPress.com: A free web hosting service and a (stripped down version of WordPress) but the service makes it extremely easy to start a blog and publish your content.
+- WordPress.com: A free web hosting service and a (stripped down version of WordPress) but the service make it extremely easy to start a blog and publish your content.
 You don’t need to add plugins, custom themes, etc. Create an account, and you have your own blog in minutes.
 As simple as that.

 Now when you know a little more about WordPress and hopefully can differ the WordPress.org and WordPress.com versions.
 Feel free choose what you think is best and suitable for you (if you choose to use WordPress as a blog platform?).
 But for us old-timers who have been around for a while, of course, the only version we use is WordPress.org and a self-hosted installation.